Help people understand pain & illness, even if you look fine to them.

-Do your loved ones have a hard time understanding your chronic illness or pain, because to them you LOOK fine?
+You can help people understand pain & illness.
+Do your loved ones have a hard time understanding your chronic illness or pain because to them you look fine?
 But You LOOK Good! is a book that gives those living with chronic illness and pain a voice about how they feel, what they need and how others can be an encouragement to them.
 It is a convenient, informative way to educate loved ones about what people living with ongoing illness and pain struggle with, fight for and need from their friends and family.
-It is easy to read, gives practical ideas on how loved ones can be supportive and is not too long for readers to lose interest!
+It is easy to read, gives practical ideas on how loved ones can be supportive and is not so long that readers lose interest.

 |USD $6.50||USD $18.50||USD $29||USD $56||USD $135||USD $6.49|